marion kirkpatrick headshot.jpeg

 Digital Content Manager, RFD-TV and FarmHER + RanchHER

-Marion is a digital content manager for RFD-TV, FarmHER, and RanchHER.
-She started working for Rural Media Group in May 2022, bringing a decade of experience in the digital side of broadcast media and some professional cooking experience to the team.
+Marion is a digital content manager for RFD NEWS and FarmHER + RanchHER.
+She started working for Rural Media Group in May 2022, bringing a decade of digital experience in broadcast media and some professional cooking experience to the team.
 She spent most of her career working at the national and local-affiliate levels of broadcast news at Nexstar Media Group, Meredith Corp., and Media General.

-Marion graduated with honors from the University of Tennessee, Knoxville, where she received a B.S. in Journalism & Electronic Media with a concentration in magazine editing and musicology.
+Marion graduated with honors from the University of Tennessee, Knoxville, earning a B.S. in Journalism & Electronic Media with concentrations in magazine editing and musicology.
 While a student, she held esteemed internships at The Hollywood Reporter, The Lincoln Center, and DIY Network.

 Marion was born and raised in Nashville, Tenn., where she lives with her husband, daughter, and family dog.